zihxnw/Data-Bootcamp-Final-Project/README.md

 Link to presentation slides: https://thinkstratuspitchdeck.my.canva.site/data-science-project

 We have instructions on how to run our code in the document.
-Our code, when run, includes the heatmap visualization and KNN model.
-The heatmap can also be viewed in our presentation which we linked above.
-Thank you for the semester have a wonderful break!
+Our visualization code (the separate notebook), when run, includes the heatmap visualization and KNN model.
+The heatmap can also be viewed in our presentation, which we linked above.
+Thank you for the semester.
+Have a wonderful break!